Sidecarcross World Championship: Overview

 The World Championship in sidecar motocross is held annually form the European spring to autumn.
-The fourteen Grands Prix of the 2019 season are held in nine different countries: Belgium (two events), Netherlands (two events), Germany (two events), France (two events), Switzerland, Czech Republic, Estonia, Spain, Ukraine, and Latvia.
+The fourteen Grands Prix of the 2019 season were held in nine countries: Belgium (two events), Netherlands (two events), Germany (two events), France (two events), Switzerland, Czech Republic, Estonia, Spain, Ukraine, and Latvia.
 The 2015 season, in comparison to the 2014 season, had five Grands Prix added.
 Germany increased its number of Grands Prix from two to three while Latvia increased theirs from one to two.
 The Belgian Grand Prix was re-added to the season after having been cancelled in 2014 because of bad weather.
 Ukraine, who had its 2014 Grand Prix cancelled because of the political situation in the country, originally received a Grand Prix for 2015 but this event was removed from the calendar again.
 Switzerland also had its number of Grands Prix increased from one to two while Spain had not been on the calendar since 2005.